 The dean runs the cathedral in collaboration with the Chapter (the senior management team) and the Grace Cathedral Board of Trustees.

-As dean, Malcolm leads the cathedral its mission to share the love of Jesus through compassion, inclusivity, creativity and learning.
+As dean, Malcolm leads the cathedral in its mission to reimagine church with courage, joy and wonder.
 He oversees the spiritual life of the cathedral and ministers to the cathedral’s congregation and wider community.
 Malcolm is the moderator of The Forum, the cathedral’s flagship lecture series.
 He created the Innovative Ministries program, which includes the Tuesday night yoga class which draws up to seven hundred people weekly and The Vine, a contemporary worship service and community for people age 20-45.
 Malcolm has also launched programs to expand the cathedral’s social justice programs and digital offerings.